ziy900409/Batch-processing-EXCEL-in-Matlab/README.md

 # Batch-processing-EXCEL-in-Matlab
 Frist, select the path of input files folder
 Second, input which columns do you need

-Third, select the path of output files folder

-then, the program will auto extract data from excel and deal with all of excel files in the folder
+Third, select the path of output files folder then, the program will auto extract data from excel and deal with all of excel files in the folder

+Cloums input can using 1, 3, 5 to represent cloumns, number between number using ',' to separate its

+OR using B2:B4 to represent EXCEL cloumns, string between string using 'space' to separate its

 Important!!!
 Check variable "Files" in Workspace, because the order of files may inconsistent with your origin folder